-Our region hosts millions of visitors each year in the heart of the Connecticut tourism industry: Mystic, the tribal casinos, and other local area attractions.
+Our region hosts millions of visitors each year in the heart of the Connecticut tourism industry: Mystic, casinos, and other local area attractions.
 These visitors fuel the need for employee's work in lodging, attractions, and recreation venues.
 In this track, job seekers will be introduced to a broad array of hospitality and guest services including work in our own Airbnb.

 As the field of retail continues to evolve, job seekers will focus their efforts on developing strong customer service skills and learning technology such as POS systems and inventory scanners.
 Job seekers will explore a host of roles in the back-of-house functions including inventory management, visual merchandising, as well as receiving, stocking, and delivery.

 Gain an understanding of multiple industries through hands-on instruction in all three tracks